-During the first nine months of the current year, a total of 23,203 schoolchildren under 12 years of age have visited Heritage Malta museums and heritage sites.
-The highest number of visiting schoolchildren has been registered at Ghar Dalam (2,474 schoolchildren).
-The Museum of Natural History and Hagar Qim megalithic site have registered 1,815 and 1,715 visiting schoolchildren respectively.
-The National Museum of Fine Arts and the Palace State Rooms registered 443 and 744 visiting school children respectively.
-Statistics covering ecclesiastical and private museums and heritage sites are not available.
+During the period from January to September 2005, approximately 26,500 schoolchildren under 12 years of age had visited Heritage Malta museums and heritage sites.
+This marks an increase of 3300 schoolchildren over the same period in 2004.
+The highest number of visiting school children has been registered at Ghar Dalam (2,600 schoolchildren) followed by Ggantija Temples (2,570 schoolchildren) and the Palace Armoury (2,540 schoolchildren).
+The Museum of Natural History and Hagar Qim megalithic site have registered 2,410 and 2.000 visiting schoolchildren respectively.
+The National Museum of Fine Arts and the National Museum of Archaeology registered 210 and 1,390 visiting school children respectively.
+Statistics covering school visits to ecclesiastical and private museums and heritage sites are not available.

-The discrepancy between the number of visiting school children in different museums and cultural heritage sites may be related to current teaching approaches to our cultural heritage.
-Cultural heritage is being promoted by primary school teachers in line with the current primary level syllabus.
-However, greater commitment is necessary in order to attract more school children to those museums and heritage sites that have registered low attendance.
+The relationship between the number of visiting school children and the different museums and cultural heritage sites may reflect current teaching approaches to our cultural heritage.
+While teaching about heritage is being promoted by primary school teachers in line with the current primary level syllabus, greater commitment remains necessary to attract more primary students to those museums and heritage sites that have registered low attendance by school children.

 Cultural heritage subjects at secondary education level are in general terms studied within a selective choice.
 This makes an analysis of student exposure to cultural heritage rather difficult.
 Students are nonetheless exposed to cultural heritage topics during their first years at secondary school.
-Students follow an art appreciation course through which they are introduced to different media used in artistic expression, the use of light, techniques, basic painting skills and art history.
+Students experience art appreciation and introduced to media used in artistic expression, the use of light, techniques, basic painting skills and art history.